warbe-maker/VBA-Component-Management/README.md

 #### The _Revision Number_
 CompMan is pretty much focused on _Common&nbsp;Components_.
 In order to prevent updates of _Used&nbsp;Common&nbsp;Components_ with outdated raw versions CompMan maintains a _Revision Number_ for them which is increased whenever a new modified version is exported.
 The _Revision Number_ is maintained in a file _ComCompsHosted.dat_ located in the Workbook folder and kept in sync with the Revision Number_ in a file _ComCompsSaved.dat_ located in [the _Common Components_ folder](#the-common-components-folder).

-#### Pausing/continuing the CompMan Add-in
-Use the corresponding command buttons when the Workbook [CompMan.xlsb][1] is open.
-Pausing the Addin is only a CompMan development feature.
-When the Addin is paused while the [CompMan.xlsb][1] is open CompMan works as if the Addin were not setup which means the services are directly provided by the open [CompMan.xlsb][1].
-When the [CompMan.xlsb][1] Workbook is closed and an Addin had been setup the Addin will be _continued_ automatically.
-This ensures that the Addin is available for the [CompMan.xlsb][1] Workbook when it is opened again.
-> The _CompMan Addin_ is the only means which allows to update outdated _Used&nbsp;Common&nbsp;Components_ in the [CompMan.xlsb][1] Workbook.
-I.e. the development instance of the Addin.

 #### CompMan's specific files

 | File                     | Location             | Description               |